Find Academic Belonging

 Disability Resource Center

 Many students will need accommodations at some point during their university experience.
-If your student has used an IEP, 504 plan, or had previous accommodations, the Disability Resource Center (DRC) is one office you’ll want to check out!
+If your student has used an IEP, 504 plan, or had previous accommodations, the Disability Resource Center (DRC) is an important resource for them.
 If your student has not used services in the past but they have a medical, physical, or mental health condition that impacts school, the DRC may be able to help.

-The Disability Resource Center works to ensure that students with disabilities can fully participate in all university programs, services, and activities.
-Students who have, or suspect they may have, a physical, mental health, or learning disability that may require accommodations, should contact the DRC as soon as possible.
+The Disability Resource Center helps students with disabilities more fully participate in all university programs, services and activities.
+Students who have, or suspect they may have, a physical, mental health or learning disability that may require accommodations should contact the DRC as soon as possible.

 Common Accommodations Include